AlgTUDelft/A-Penalty-Based-Guardrail-Algorithm/README.md

 on historical constraint values.
 This approach helps balance constraint violations and the minimization of the objective function.

 ## Comparison Benchmarks
-We compare PGA against four well-known first-order algorithms:
+We compare PGA against four well-known five algorithms:
 - Standard penalty-based algorithm with a small value of the penalty parameter ($PA_{C \searrow}$),
 - Standard penalty-based algorithm with a large penalty parameter ($PA_{C \nearrow}$),
 - Increasing penalty dual decomposiion (IPDD) algorithm,